 A lot of people ask me if a ketogenic diet is good for your gut.
-It depends, I say.
+Well, it depends.
 It depends on what’s going on down there, and what specific foods you're eating.

 If your gut ecosystem is damaged, removing inflammatory foods and starving bad bacteria with a low-carb diet is a solid plan.
 But it’s not the best plan for all people, since eliminating carbs may come with long-term downsides.
 Good bacteria like carbs, too… but again, it depends.
 Some people thrive on fermentable fiber, others find the lower the fiber, the better their digestive health.

 We’ll go deep on this topic shortly.
 First, let me tell you the story of my gut.
 (Riveting, I know!)

 My gut problems started young.
-I likely inherited a compromised gut microbiome from my mother, and was exposed to inflammatory foods like soy and grains too early.
+I likely inherited a compromised gut microbiome from my mother, and was exposed to inflammatory foods like soy and grains early on.
 I had countless cases of strep throat.
 I popped antibiotics like they were candy.

 In adolescence, cow’s milk gave me such bad acne that I felt self-conscious just breathing.
 Nobody knew about food intolerances or sensitivities at the time, so I mostly ignored my diet.
 In retrospect, that was a bummer as I took tetracycline (a commonly prescribed antibiotic that improves the symptoms of acne… a little) for more than TEN YEARS.
 Oh, if only I knew then what I know now.

-In my 20’s, I had another misguided idea: I became a vegan.
+In my 20’s, I made a dramatic dietary change: I became a vegan.
 It didn’t work for me.
 I plummeted to a skeletal 135 pounds and was diagnosed with ulcerative colitis, a form of inflammatory bowel disease.
 My doctors and I considered a bowel resection, a procedure for cutting out a piece of my intestines.
 I wondered what future first dates would say when they noticed my colostomy bag.
-Check, please?

 Keto for Gut Health